Gradiant/witdom-core-broker/README.md

 ```

 ### Key store creation
 For the mutual authentication a client certificate must be provided to the broker along the request.
 This certificate is read by a Java application from the selected key store.
-The java 'keytool' command can't be used to directly create this key store because it doen't allow to import a key when generating the key store, the only option is to create a new key along the key stotre creation.
+The java 'keytool' command can't be used to directly create this key store because it doesn't allow to import a key when generating the key store, the only option is to create a new key along the key stotre creation.
 So the openssl tool is used to create the new key store in PKCS12 format and to import into it the client key and certificate.
 First the client key and the client certificate must be concatenated in one file:
 ```
 $ cat <client_key_file> <client_crt_file> > client_key_crt.pem
 ```